akshitagupta23/Udacity_DS_Disaster_Response_Pipeline_Proj_2/README.md

 #### Data and Methodology
 Data set consists of 36 pre-defined categories and messages in `categories.csv` and `messages.csv` respectively.
 Methodology of building the `web app` involved following steps:
-- 1.ETL pipeline that cleans the data and  store in Database
+- ETL pipeline that cleans the data and  store in Database
-- 2.Machine Learning pipeline that builds features using NLP techniques and Multiclassifier Algorithm for training.
+- Machine Learning pipeline that builds features using NLP techniques and Multiclassifier Algorithm for training.
 Optimization of Algorithm was performed using `GridSearchCV`
-- 3.Web application build using html templates and `flask` api was used to get prediction of new messages and to visualize training data insights.
+- Web application build using html templates and `flask` api was used to get prediction of new messages and to visualize training data insights.

 #### Project Structure